kjell/mcn-2020-git-haiku/index.md

-Cold first winter rain
+The summer grasses.
-thoughts come - and there is loneliness;
+All that remains
-On the temple porch
+and gazes at the moon.